 Natural testosterone can now be administered through the skin using gels and lotions prepared for physicians by compounding pharmacies.
 The ointment is rubbed into the skin like a moisturizer, once or twice a day.

 After about 5 weeks, the symptoms are reassessed, and a blood test (testosterone level) is done to evaluate for improvement.

-Testosterone supplementation has been successful in improving the quality of sexual life for many women.
-What is important to understand is that HSSD is a widespread concern shared among women.
+There is now much high-quality evidence to suggest that transdermal testosterone has been effective in improving the quality of sexual life for many women.
+(6)(7) What is important to understand is that HSSD is a widespread concern shared among women.

-The growing awareness around reproductive health has prompted women to seek medical help for their menopause symptoms, rather than suffer through it silently.
+The growing awareness around reproductive health has prompted women to seek medical help for their menopause symptoms.

 Presently, a myriad of options are available to address the symptomatic distress associated with this phase, hormone therapy being the most popular one.

 In fact, hormone therapy is the only treatment for hot flashes that has been approved by the FDA.